-With the median annual churn rate for businesses making under $10 million in ARR at 20%, you might be wondering how to add additional revenue.
+With the median annual churn rate for businesses making under $10 million in ARR at 20%, you might be wondering how to add additional revenue to your recurring revenue model.
 Reducing churn isn’t the only answer.
 Sometimes, SaaS businesses simply need to make more money.
-In this post, we’re showcasing 7 different SaaS revenue streams.
+In this post, we’re showcasing 10 different SaaS revenue streams.

 Now, let’s be clear.
 We’re not going over SaaS pricing models, such as whether or not you should charge per transaction or per usage volume.
-This post is all about the unique revenue streams that you can combine to increase ARR.
-If you want insights on your pricing model, though you can find that here
+This post is all about the unique SaaS revenue models that you can combine to increase ARR.
+If you want insights on your pricing model, though you can find that here.

 You might be wondering...